torusresearch/torus.js/README.md

 ### Bundling

-This module is distributed in 4 formats
+This module is distributed in 5 formats

+- `esm` build `dist/torusUtils.esm.js` in es6 format
 - `commonjs` build `dist/torusUtils.cjs.js` in es5 format
 - `commonjs` build `dist/torusUtils-bundled.cjs.js` in es5 format with problematic packages bundled (benfits non-webpack users)
 - `umd` build `dist/torusUtils.umd.min.js` in es5 format without polyfilling corejs minified
-- `umd` build `dist/torusUtils.polyfill.umd.min.js` in es5 format with polyfilling corejs minified
 - `nodejs` build `dist/torusUtils-node.js` in es5 format

 By default, the appropriate format is used for your specified usecase